 I examine thinking and reasoning in everyday contexts, particularly among college student populations.
 Informed by Dual-Process Theories (DPT) of reasoning, I specifically focus on how seductive text (anecdotal stories, neuroscientific information) can hinder analytical reasoning when reading and evaluating science news.

-A second area of my work involves using cognitive theories of learning to understand how students study, and whether using effective study strategies (spacing, self-testing) promotes learning in online course settings.
+A second area of my work involves using cognitive theories of learning to understand how students study, and whether using effective study strategies (spacing, self-testing) promotes learning in STEM courses.

-My final area of work examines how online learning environments shape the learning experience in college STEM courses.
+My final area of work focuses on using learning analytics to better understand student achievement in technology-enhanced and online STEM courses.
 I am particularly interested in combining student survey and educational data mining techniques to better understand how student perceptions and behaviors predict online course success.

 Prior to UCI, I worked at WestEd where I helped schools make data-driven decisions that improved learning outcomes in classrooms.